marcopaglio/BookingApp/README.md

 #### MongoDB

-The MongoDB instance has to be *part of a replica set* (or cluster, let's call it `rs0`).
+The MongoDB instance has to be *part of a replica set*, let's call it `rs0`.
 You can start it by running a Docker container with the following command:
 ```
 docker run -d --name booking-mongo-set -p 27017:27017 mongo:6.0.7 mongod --replSet rs0
 ```